In May 1, 2004, the European Union has living the most important enlargement of its history,

 This widening remains very abstract in the spirit of much of the citizens.

-Few Europeans today are able to quote and even less to locate the new Member States.
+Few Europeans today are able to quote and even less to locate all the Member States.

 To contribute to this European construction, satellite imagery constitutes an interesting opportunity